 The Army has reopened an investigation into a former Green Beret after he admitted during a Fox News interview that he killed a suspected Taliban bombmaker they had held in Afghanistan.

 Maj.
-Matthew Golsteyn already had faced an initial investigation after acknowledging during a polygraph test he had killed the unarmed suspect.
+Mathew Golsteyn already had faced an initial investigation after acknowledging during a polygraph test he had killed the unarmed suspect.
 While that case was later closed, Golsteyn appeared on the Fox News special “How We Fight” in October and discussed the incident publicly.

 The suspected Taliban member in question was held during the battle of Marja in February 2010.
 The suspect, though, was not on a list of targets U.S. forces were cleared to kill -- and after he was detained, Golsteyn said he refused to talk to investigators.